The Sowbug Killer is adept at keeping the local Roly Poly (or Sowbug) population under control.

-This spider's favorite meal is the sowbug, also known as pill bug, wood louse, or roly poly, depending on where you live.
-Their coloration can range from a red thorax and ivory abdomen to a more purple thorax and tan abdomen.
-They have six eyes and those are arranged in an oval shape.
+This spider's favorite meal is the Sowbug, also known as a wood louse.
+The spider's coloration can range from a red thorax and ivory abdomen to a more purple thorax and tan abdomen.
+It has six eyes and they are arranged in an oval shape.
 Females are almost twice as large as males.

-This spider is an active hunter, but it does have a lair.
+The Sowbug Killer is an active hunter, but it does have a lair.
+A Sowbug Killer uses its spider silk to strengthen its retreat, which is usually built under rocks, moss, or tree bark.
 Inside, the remains of previous meals are usually found.
 It does not form webs to catch its prey.
-Instead, it finds a prey item (sow bug) and uses its giant chelicerae (jaws) to stab it in an ambush attack.
-Their venom is not toxic, but some people may experience itching at the site of a spider bite.
-This spider is not aggressive, nor interested in humans so bites are not common.
+Instead, it finds a sow bug and uses its giant chelicera to stab it in an ambush attack.
+This spider is not aggressive, nor is it interested in humans so bites are not common.
+Should one occur it is usually a defensive bite, but its venom is not toxic to people.
+That said, some people may be more sensitive and experience itching in addition to pain at the site of a spider bite.

 This spider can be found anywhere: fields, parking lots, gardens, etc. It is equally at home in urban, suburban, and rural areas which conveniently is where its favorite prey item likes to live.
 It is likely that they overwinter as adults and reproduce in the spring.
 Look for Sowbug Killers in the spring and summer, when they are most active.

 Scientific Name: Dysdera crocata

 Size (Adult; Length): 9mm to 15mm (0.35in to 0.59in)

 Colors: brown; red; yellow; ivory; orange; purple; tan